jdelarosaizq/devops-playground/README.md

 ## Technical Stories
 We are looking to improve the given starting point and continue adding more stages to the live cycle.
 Some suggestions are:
-- As developer, I want to test my branches before merging to main, so I don't make untested changes in live infrastructure.
+- As a developer, I want to test my branches before merging to main, so I don't make untested changes in live infrastructure.
+Can you, a devops engineer help me with this?
-- As infrastructure engineer, I want Neo4j to hold state in a persistent volume, so when pod restarts I keep the data.
+- As an infrastructure engineer, I want Neo4j to hold state in a persistent volume, so when pod restarts I keep the data.
-- As devops engineer, I want a workflow for merging into main that applies infra changes, so we avoid manual changes.
+- As a devops engineer, I want a workflow for merging into main that applies infra changes, so we avoid manual changes.
-- As devops engineer, I want to test that the data was loaded, so my confidence increases.
+- As a devops engineer, I want to test that the data was loaded, so my confidence increases.
-- As service manager, I want to provision new Neo4j instances by using blue-green deployment, so that, there is no downtime.
+- As a service manager, I want to provision new Neo4j instances by using blue-green deployment, so that, there is no downtime.
 Use the two data releases provided.

 **Note we don't expect you to deliver all of them as long as you will be able to demostrate the key skills**